Sculling

 Gevvie Stone

 Gevvie (Genevra) Stone is an American Olympic sculler who has had a successful and inspiring career in the sport of rowing.
-She was born on July 28, 1985, in Ridgewood, New Jersey, and began rowing at the age of 14.
-Stone quickly rose through the ranks of American rowing, competing throughout her undergrad years at Princeton, and established herself as a top-level sculler.
-She won her first world championship medal in the women's single sculls event in 2010 and went on to win two more world championship medals in the event in 2011 and 2013.
+She was born on July 11, 1985, in Newton, Massachusetts, and began rowing at the age of 16.

 Stone's international career reached its peak at the 2016 Rio Olympics, where she won a silver medal in the women's single sculls event.
 She narrowly missed out on the gold medal, finishing just 0.54 seconds behind the winner, Kim Brennan.